 The flavors of Spain, Africa and indigenous Caribbean Indian cultures -- the Taino and Arawaks -- combine to create the cuisine of Puerto Rico.
-Cooking styles from these diverse influences have resulted in unique "cocina criolla" based on a thick sauce called "sofrito," a sauteed combination of vegetables, spices, herbs and tomato sauce.
+Cooking styles from these diverse influences have resulted in unique "cocina criolla" based on a thick sauce called "sofrito," a sauteed combination of Puerto Rican vegetables, spices, herbs and tomato sauce.

 Christopher Columbus landed in Puerto Rico in 1493, introducing European influences to the native cuisine.
 The Spanish colonized the island in the 1500s, bringing olive oil, olives, parsley, onions, garlic, cilantro, oregano, basil and many varieties of citrus.
 The European tradition of cooking stew and rice was combined with the native spices, and liberal additional of peppers and root vegetables.

 The Caribbean islands were major stops for slave traders on the route from Africa to North America.
 These ships brought with them coconuts, coffee and sesame seeds.
 Puerto Rican foods evolved again, incorporating these new spices and flavorings into the aromatic dishes of the island.
 The African method of deep frying also influenced food preparation, a process that enhanced the indigenous flavors and gave variety to meals consisting of stews and rice dishes.